 This live online workshop is fully redesigned for the best online experience and includes all the great content of the best-selling on-site training.
 Break up your day with a morning or afternoon of DDD training and then get back to your regular development work.
 You are going to love this format!

-Do you have a large team that wants to attend this workshop?
-Contact us and we can arrange it.
+We offer this workshop to private groups as well as the public.
+If you have a large team that wants to attend please contact us and we can arrange it.

 Strategic Domain-Driven Design

 The goal of Day 1 is for you to get grounded with a DDD mentality that will free your mind from data-driven approaches.
 This is necessary to grasp the thrust of developing a Ubiquitous Language within a Bounded Context, the hallmark of DDD.
 From there you will be ready to embrace strategic design using Sub-domains, Bounded Contexts, and Context Maps.